 The above chart shows the total fuel consumption of the USU Group (Germany) in liters, broken down by type of fuel.
-To maintain consistency in reporting, these key environmental indicators and all other indicators, such as electricity consumption, also refer to 2020.
-The figures for liters are equivalent to 2.59 trillion joules (2019: 3.99 trillion) for the fuel type diesel and 2.48 trillion joules (2019: 2.48 billion) for the fuel type gasoline.
-The significant reduction in total fuel consumption can also be explained by the pandemic.
-As a result of working from home and online meetings, the total distance driven was down by at least 500,000 km compared to 2019.
+To maintain consistency in reporting, these key environmental indicators and all other indicators, such as electricity consumption, also refer to 2021.
+The figures for liters are equivalent to 2.58 trillion joules (2020: 2.59 trillion) for the fuel type diesel and 3.00 trillion joules (2020: 2.48 billion) for the fuel type gasoline.
+Total fuel consumption rose again slightly in 2021 following the decline due to the pandemic in the previous year, but was still significantly lower than consumption before the pandemic in 2019.
+This was largely because more meetings were held in person again in 2021.
 The increased demand for hybrid and electric vehicles in the fleet is another positive factor.
+Even though the share of gasoline consumption is up slightly as most of the hybrid vehicles are gasoline vehicles with an electric engine, the share of electric and hybrid vehicles in the USU fleet is now 43% and is set to rise further.

 The USU Group's paper consumption is relevant as well.
 Alongside the hardware infrastructure, USU almost exclusively uses office supplies to perform its services.
 The vast majority of those supplies is still paper - with the downward trend continuing, as the endeavor to move to a digital, paperless office is resulting in fewer hard copies of documents being printed out.
 Employees are instructed to be economical in their paper consumption and printer use.
 Paper is printed on both sides.
 Fax machines are hardly ever used now.
 The paper currently used by the USU Group bears the EU Ecolabel and is PEFC-certified.
 PEFC certification shows that the paper has been obtained from sustainable, managed timber sources.
+The paper consumption data for 2021 and 2022 are not yet available.
+456,620 sheets of printer paper were used in 2020, equivalent to 2.96 t of carbon.
 The printers that are in use are predominantly multifunctional devices and can be found on the relevant office floors.
 Toner cartridges for the printers are sent for recycling.
 Sustainability is a key criterion - where possible - in the purchasing process for all office supplies.

 Soil, land and biodiversity are not affected to a notable extent by the business activities of the USU Group.
 As the USU Group only produces software products and offers related consulting services, no materials at all or only negligible quantities are used for direct production and packaging.
 The details of the consumption of heating energy, cooling energy and water, waste volumes and disposal methods cannot be provided as the offices at all locations are rented and these details cannot be derived the utility bills available.
 If it were possible, the collection of the data would entail a disproportionately high workload.
 The consumption volumes correspond to the normal consumption in office premises.
 Steam is not consumed by the USU Group.
 No electrical power, heating energy, cooling energy or steam has been sold.
 Water was not drawn from any sources other than the local water supply companies.
 No hazardous or special waste at all is generated as a result of business operations.
-As a rough estimate, refuse in 2021 was 20 % residual waste organic waste/packaging and 80 % paper.
+As a rough estimate, refuse in 2022 was 25% residual waste/ organic waste/packaging and 75% paper.
 Paper waste will continue to be reduced in the coming years as a result of the increasing use of electronic documentation and, for example, paperless invoicing.
+Environmentally friendly cloth towels in restrooms contribute to this as well.

 The USU Group is striving to extensively avoid waste in its operations, for example by employing reusable systems for transport packaging.